How We Help

 Programmes to Heal

-Through a holistic 90 day programme founded on reiki principles, we help our residents set 3 goals for themselves with definite dates.
+Through a holistic 90 day programme, we help our residents set 3 goals for themselves with definite dates.
 The shelter provides holistic healing through yoga, garden therapy, laugh therapy and even equestrian therapy.

-A soft skills programme teaches the women good parenting skills aimed at improving their relationship with their children and the way they interact with them.
-The Parent centre are offering weekly classes for residents and staff so that they can better relate to their children.
+A soft skills programme teaches clients anger management, communication and interpersonal skills as well as parenting skills aimed at improving their relationship with their children and the way they interact with them.

 Our older children are taken and fetched from from their schools and participate in the shelter’s after-care programmes.